 Cloud data protection is important to have in place because it will help your organization maintain complete visibility over all access to your data and applications.
 It is nearly impossible to secure your data if you don’t know who is accessing it or how.

 Cloud Data Protection Best Practices to Follow

 The security of your cloud data is primarily in your hands.
 Your data will only be as secure as your cloud data protection policies allow.
-With all of the cyber threats out there, it is important to take strong security measures with your cloud data.
+With all of the cyber threats out there, it is important to take strong precautions and security measures with your cloud data.
 Some of the best cloud data protection practices include:

 - Encrypt data on the file-level

 Cloud providers will typically include in-transit and at-rest encryption features for your data.
 However, to truly secure your cloud data, your business should add an additional layer of encryption at the file level.
 The simplest way to add an additional layer of encryption to your data is to encrypt it before you transfer it to the cloud.

 Your organization might also want to consider “sharding” your cloud data.
 Sharding breaks your data into small pieces and stores the different parts in separate locations.
 So if an attacker gains access to your cloud data, they only see a piece of the whole.

 The simplest way to promote data security is to implement strict access permissions.
 Users and applications should only have access to the data that they absolutely need to complete their tasks.
 Restricting access to data limits the potential access points attackers can use to gain access to your cloud data.